TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 Effective learning, teaching and research all depend upon the ability of members of the academic community to trust one another and to trust the integrity of work that is submitted for academic credit or conducted in the wider arena of scholarly research.
 Such an atmosphere of mutual trust fosters the free exchange of ideas and enables all members of the community to achieve their highest potential.

 In all academic work, the ideas and contributions of others (including generative artificial intelligence) must be appropriately acknowledged and work that is presented as original must be, in fact, original.
-Faculty, students and administrative staff all share the responsibility of ensuring the honesty and fairness of the intellectual environment at Washington University in St. Louis.
+Faculty, students and administrative staff all share the responsibility of ensuring the honesty and fairness of the intellectual environment at WashU.

-Instructors are encouraged to include in their syllabus a link to school-specific information on Academic Integrity policies and procedures.
+(*Note Instructors are encouraged to include in their syllabus a link to information on Academic Integrity policies and procedures.
+You are also encouraged to cover this information with your students and provide examples of what is permissible and what are the more common violations in your subject area.

-Turnitin (*Note that this should be included if you might use TurnItIn in your course at any point)
+Turnitin (*Note – this should be included if you might use TurnItIn in your course at any point)

 In taking this course, students may be expected to submit papers and assignments through Turnitin for detection of potential plagiarism and other academic integrity concerns.
 If students do not have an account with Turnitin and/or do not utilize Turnitin when submitting their papers and assignments, the instructor may upload your paper or assignment to Turnitin for processing and review.